osalvador/OsalvadorCodeGenerators/README.md

 OsalvadorCodeGenerators is a web application for source code generation from database given the definition (DML) of table and automatically create Java Code (JPA Entity, JavaBean, View Model, JdbcTemplate DAO...) from these tables.

-The generator is defined in templates of [tePLSQL](https://github.com/osalvador/tePLSQL) (JSP and PSP like syntaxt (<%%>)) and the result is shown on the screen and can be downloaded.
+The generator is defined in templates of [tePLSQL](https://github.com/osalvador/tePLSQL) (JSP and PSP like syntax (<%%>)) and the result is shown on the screen and can be downloaded.
 The web application has been developed with APEX at [apex.oracle.com](apex.oracle.com).
 Currently I have included the templates that I usually use in my work, but the templates are easily customizable.

 ## Online Code Generator Web Application